pqweraddy/hq/public/about/index.md

 # About Me

 Hi there!
-I'm **Paddy Yu-Syuan Lee**, a :taiwan: Taiwanese sophomore majoring in **Computer Science**.
+I'm **Paddy Yu-Syuan Lee**, a :taiwan: Taiwanese junior majoring in **Computer Science**.
 Welcome to my portfolio website!

-I'm currently serving as the **Vice President** of the NTU CSIE Council and the **General Coordinator** of the 2025 NTU CSIE Night—one of the largest events organized by the NTU CSIE Council.
-Starting in August 2025, I will take on the role of the **48th President** of the NTU CSIE Council and serve as the **Director of the Information Department** at Topedia International Education Co., Ltd.
+I'm currently serving as the **48th President** of the NTU CSIE Council and the **Director of the Information Department** at Topedia International Education Co., Ltd. I also worked as the **Teaching Assistant** for *Data Structures and Algorithms*.

-I enjoy connecting with people from diverse backgrounds, exchanging experiences, and sharing perspectives.
+I enjoy connecting with people from diverse backgrounds, exchanging experiences, and sharing perspectives with others.

 Looking forward to meeting you!